Vaginal Pain During Pregnancy: Causes & How to Relieve

 Sometimes expectant mothers can get a rash in the genital area when they use certain products that contain irritant ingredients (e.g. soap, condoms, vaginal creams, or lubricants).
 This can cause swelling, itchiness, redness, and pain in the vagina.

-What to do: It's important to identify the product that may be triggering symptoms and discontinue it immediately.
+How to relieve: It's important to identify the product that may be triggering symptoms and discontinue it immediately.
 To relieve symptoms, you can place a cold compress on the external genital area.
 However, in cases in which symptoms do not improve or if they become more intense, consult your doctor for assessment and treatment

 6. UTI